 The cases presented below raise similar questions.
 And the limited evidence available leaves plenty of room for speculation.

-At 6.30 am on 6 November 1957, 12-year-old Everett Clark of Dante, Tennessee, opened the door to let out his dog, Frisky, and saw a peculiar oblong object in a field about 100 yards from the house.
+At 6:30 am on 6 November 1957, 12-year-old Everett Clark of Dante, Tennessee, opened the door to let out his dog, Frisky, and saw a peculiar oblong object in a field about 100 yards from the house.
 He thought he was dreaming and went back inside.
 When he called the dog 20 minutes later, the object was still there, and Frisky was standing near it, along with several dogs from the neighbourhood.
-Also near the object were 2 men and 2 women in ordinary clothing.
+Also near the object were two men and two women in ordinary clothing.
 One of the men made several attempts to catch Frisky, and later another dog, but had to give up for fear of being bitten.
 The strange people talked like German soldiers the boy had seen in movies.
 He watched them walk right into the wall of the object, which then took off straight up without a sound.

 Another attempt to steal a dog was made at dusk the same day, this time in Everittstown, New Jersey.
-By some weird coincidence, the name of this town resembles the boy's name in the above case.
+By some weird coincidence, the name of this town resembles the boy’s name in the above case.
 A man named John Trasco went outside to feed his dog and saw a brilliant egg-shaped object hovering in front of his barn.
-In his path he met a 3-ft-tall being 'with putty-coloured face and large frog-like eyes', who said in broken English: 'We are peaceful people, we only want your dog' (this sort of absurd dialogue is typical of close encounters).
+In his path he met a 3-ft-tall being ‘with putty-coloured face and large frog-like eyes’, who said in broken English: ‘We are peaceful people, we only want your dog’ (this sort of absurd dialogue is typical of close encounters).
 The strange being was told in no uncertain terms to go back where he belonged.
 He ran away and his machine was seen to take off straight up moments later.
-The being wore a green suit with shining buttons, a green cap, and gloves .
+The being wore a green suit with shining buttons, a green cap, and gloves.6

 In the evening of 26 June 1962, in Verona, Italy, a woman and her son and daughter observed a silvery disc, the apparent diameter of the moon, manoeuvring in the sky for about an hour.
 They finally went home.
 Around 3 am one of them was awakened by a feeling of intense cold and perceived a greenish light in the room.
 In the window a sharply defined human shape, delineating a semi-transparent body, was visible.
 The apparition had a huge bald head.
-The witness screamed, awakening the two others, and they saw the apparition shrink and vanish 'like a TV image when one turns off the set' .
+The witness screamed, awakening the two others, and they saw the apparition shrink and vanish ‘like a TV image when one turns off the set’.7

 One morning in October 1963, on Whidbey Island, Washington, a middle-aged woman who had seen a strange craft near her house the previous July observed a gray object, 3.5 m long, hovering less than 2 m above the ground.
-Through the transparent front part she could see 3 figures.
+Through the transparent front part she could see three figures.
 Suddenly one of the occupants was standing on the grass.
-He was clothed in 'asbestos-textured coveralls', and neither the face nor the hands or feet were visible.
-When she asked, 'What do you want?' the answer, in English, was: 'One of our party knows you; we will return.'
-The object then decreased in size, tilted, partially sank into the ground, grew to its previous size, and departed to the east, producing steam, a flash, and a noise .
+He was clothed in ‘asbestos-textured coveralls’, and neither the face nor the hands or feet were visible.
+When she asked, ‘What do you want?’ the answer, in English, was: ‘One of our party knows you; we will return.’
+The object then decreased in size, tilted, partially sank into the ground, grew to its previous size, and departed to the east, producing steam, a flash and a noise.8

 In the early morning of 1 July 1965, a French farmer, Maurice Masse, was in his lavender field near Valensole, when he heard a whistling sound and discovered that an object had landed.
-At first he thought it was a helicopter or an experimental craft, but when he approached he found that it was egg-shaped, the size of a car, with a round cockpit on top, and 4 legs.
-He then saw 2 small beings examining his lavender plants.
+At first he thought it was a helicopter or an experimental craft, but when he approached he found that it was egg-shaped, the size of a car, with a round cockpit on top, and four legs.
+He then saw two small beings examining his lavender plants.
 They were less than 4 ft tall, with large slanted eyes and very large bald heads, dressed in one-piece gray-green suits.
 One of them took a small tube from its container and pointed it at Masse, who found himself unable to move.
-The 2 beings communicated with each other by making gargling noises, without moving their mouths.
+The two beings communicated with each other by making gargling noises, without moving their mouths.
 They exuded a sense of peace.
 They got back into the craft via a sliding door, the legs whirled and retracted, and it took off.
 First it hovered a few feet from the ground, then it rose obliquely with the take-off speed of a jet plane.
 When it was about 60 yards away, it seemed to vanish.

 It was about 20 minutes before the farmer regained control of his muscles.
 The ground where the craft had rested was soaked with moisture, and hardened to the consistency of concrete.
 Geometrically spaced indentations were also found.
 Elevated calcium levels were found in the soil, and no lavender plants would grow at the landing site until 10 years later.
 For several weeks after the incident, Masse was overcome with drowsiness.
 The police authorities regarded him as absolutely trustworthy.
-He subsequently saw another object, which he described as 'beautiful, with many pretty colours whirling around it' .
+He subsequently saw another object, which he described as ‘beautiful, with many pretty colours whirling around it’.9

-At 9.05 am on 19 January 1967, a man called Ted Jones was driving along a highway in West Virginia when he found his way blocked by a large object hovering a few feet off the ground.
+At 9:05 am on 19 January 1967, a man called Ted Jones was driving along a highway in West Virginia when he found his way blocked by a large object hovering a few feet off the ground.
 It was a large metal sphere, 20 ft in diameter, the colour of dull aluminium.
-It had 4 legs with casterlike wheels, a small window, and a sort of propeller on the underside.
+It had four legs with casterlike wheels, a small window, and a sort of propeller on the underside.
 The propeller started spinning faster, and the object ascended into the sky.
 A few days later an article on UFOs by John Keel was published, illustrated with drawings of odd-shaped objects, many thought up by the artist, who had produced his layout many weeks earlier.
 His drawings included an exact replica (or prototype?) of the sphere Jones had seen, complete with wheeled legs and propeller.
-Such an object has never been described before or since in UFO literature .
+Such an object has never been described before or since in UFO literature.10